dshivnit/cyber-security-course/cyber-security-course/1.0 Types of Attacks & Defense/Unified Kill Chain.md

 	- Can help identify potential attack surfaces and how these systems may be exploited
 	- Some frameworks used in Threat Modelling:
 		- STRIDE
+			- Spoofing, Tampering, Repudiation, Information disclosure, Denial of service, Elevation of privilege
 		- DREAD
+			- Risk Assessment model
+			- Quantitative method of calculating the severity of a threat using a scaled grading system so that high severity concerns can be addressed first
+		- PASTA
+			- Process for Attack Simulation and Threat Analysis
 		- CVSS
+			- Common Vulnerability Scoring System
+			- Public framework for rating the severity and characteristics of security vulnerabilities in information systems
+	- 18 Phases:
+		- Reconnaissance
+		- Weaponisation
+		- Delivery
+		- Social Engineering
+		- Exploitation
+		- Persistence
+		- Defense Evasion
+		- Command and Control
+		- Pivoting
+		- Discovery
+		- Privilege Escalation
+		- Execution
+		- Credential Access
+		- Lateral Movement
+		- Collection
+		- Exfiltration
+		- Impact
+		- Objectives
 	-